Newton (film): Plot

 Newton wants to sit at the polling booth for the stipulated time but is forced to flee due to a Naxal ambush, which he later realizes was actually staged by the CRPF.
 Upon learning this, he tries to outrun his escort team back to the polling booth, but gets caught on both sides, and is forcibly taken back to safety.
 On the way back, Newton decides to collect the votes of four villagers who suddenly turn up from deep inside the forest.
 Aatma Singh is reluctant to let them do so.
 Taking his duty very seriously, Newton steals Aatma Singh's rifle and holds the officer at gunpoint till the villagers cast their votes.
 Singh comments out of frustration that he did not want polling to be conducted in an area that was only secured by government forces 6 months ago, mentioning that there are still more landmines there than men.
 He tells Newton that he does not want to lose any more troops, especially when the government cannot even supply them with night vision goggles that they have been requesting for 2 years.
 Newton keeps him at gunpoint even after the voting for the remaining two minutes of his official duty (till 3 pm).
 The CRPF troops then beat him up out of frustration.

-The movie concludes with a shot of the area six months later, showing mining activity going on.
+The film concludes with a shot of the area six months later, showing mining activity going on.
 Aatma Singh is shown shopping in civilian dress with his wife and daughter during holidays, suggesting he is a human and conditions in Naxal-affected areas made him a dispassionate and cynical person.
 Newton is shown in his office wearing a neck brace for his injury from the beating but otherwise happy, and keeping with his old ways.
-He is visited by the local election officer Malko (Anjali Patil) who asks him what happened after she left as she is unaware of the events and Newton asks her to tell everything over tea, but only after five minutes, when Newton's scheduled lunch break begins.
+He is visited by the local election officer Malko who asks him what happened after she left as she is unaware of the events and Newton asks her to tell everything over tea, but only after five minutes, when Newton's scheduled lunch break begins.